Alimadcorp/besideu/README.md

 - **GET** `/v1/location/find`

-  Get other users in your `range` (kilometers) based on Geohash distance.
+  Get other users in your `range` (kilometers) based on location hash proximity.

   **Query Parameters**:
   - `range?` (number, in kilometers) - If none provided, defaults to `current_user.preference.range`